rajat273/USA-Museum-Analysis/README.md

 - **Canvas Size Comparisons**: Examining the canvas sizes used in different artworks and how they relate to the artists' era and style.
 - **Museum Operational Insights**: Exploring the operational hours of museums, understanding peak times, and correlating them with visitor preferences.

+## Support

+For support, please open an issue in this repository or reach out.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

-## Contact
-For any queries, suggestions, or discussions regarding the project.
 .